A Performance Study of Variational Quantum Algorithms for Solving the Poisson Equation on a Quantum Computer: Results

+This is simply because, when using the overlap test, we only have access to the squared quantity and thus a direct comparison of $\mc E(\theta)$ with $\mc E(\theta)^2$ in the same plot is not meaningful.

 In Fig.~\ref{fig:innerpmethods} -- \ref{fig:innerpshotsmean}, we compare the different methods w.r.t.\ the number of layers and shots with references to the exact value $|\braket{\bs f|\psi(\theta)}|^2$.
-The conclusions are different depending whether one considers only the median or the mean.
-The overlap test performs slightly better if one ignores outliers and vice versa for the Hadamard test.
+The conclusions are different depending on whether one considers only the median or the mean.
+The overlap test performs slightly better if one ignores outliers, and vice versa for the Hadamard test.
 For the median, results do not improve significantly for more than 1000 shots, for the mean, the threshold seems to be 10000 shots for the Hadamard test.

-In Fig.~\ref{fig:innerpqae}, we consider different quantum amplitude estimation (QAE) techniques.
+In Fig.~\ref{fig:innerpqae}, we consider different quantum amplitude estimation (QAE) techniques for the Hadamard test.
 Maximum likelihood quantum amplitude estimation (MLQAE) improves accuracy.
 Note, however, that inner product estimation within VQLS is applied as a subroutine several times per optimizer step.
 Therefore, on today's quantum computing hardware, the additional overhead for adding QAE to each subroutine call is substantial for the overall training, while the accuracy gain is potentially negligible.

-Finally, in Fig.~\ref{fig:innerptranspile}, we consider adding different error mitigation techniques.
+Finally, in Fig.~\ref{fig:innerptranspile}, we consider adding different error mitigation techniques for the Hadamard test.
 Unlike in Section \ref{sec:ansatz}, the mean relative error is smallest when applying all error mitigation techniques, while applying only optimized transpilation with measurement error mitigation performs almost as well.